 NOTE 2—The decision to choose to not transmit when the backoff counter of the STA reaches zero as in 2) or to perform a new backoff procedure to be allowed to initiate transmission following condition 1a) as in 3) is implementation specific.

-A STA that chooses not to transmit after the backoff counter reached zero on a link of NSTR link pair may have one or more EDCAF backoff counters with value zero on that link.
-The STA that initiates transmission on that link following condition a) or b), and has one or more EDCAF backoff counters that already reached zero shall choose only one implementation specific EDCAF for the transmission.
+A STA that choose (#12665) not to transmit after the backoff counter reached zero on a link of NSTR link pair may have one or more EDCAF backoff counters with value zero on that link.
+The STA that initiates transmission on that link following condition a) or b), and has one or more EDCAF backoff counters that already reached zero shall choose only one (#10254)EDCAF to gain an EDCA TXOP(#12426).
+The basis for selection is implementation specific.(#10254)

 A STA with backoff counter that has already reached zero on a link and has a frame available for transmission shall follow channel access procedures described 10.23.2.4.
-(Obtaining an EDCA TXOP) after it detect medium transition from busy to idle.
+(Obtaining an EDCA TXOP) after it detects(#10255, 12667) medium transition from busy to idle.

 The STA with backoff counter that has already reached zero and is initiating transmission following condition (b) is not mandated to initiate transmission on a slot boundary of the link on which the STA operates.
 The STA that is initiating transmission following condition b) shall commence the transmission no later than 4us following slot boundary of the link on which the other STA whose backoff counter reaches zero operates.

 NOTE 3—The value of 4 µs is derived from aRxTxTurnaroundTime being equal to 4 µs for the purpose of this requirement

+NOTE 4—When STAs affiliated with a non-AP MLD that is associated with an NSTR mobile AP MLD and APs affiliated with an NSTR mobile AP MLD intend to transmit in the nonprimary link (35.3.19.1), the non-AP MLD use pair of primary and nonprimary links that are set up by the NSTR mobile AP MLD as an NSTR link pair for that non-AP MLD. (#13956)

 (25 CIDs)